 Trail running refers to running a specific trail.
 Often these trails are named – you may have seen the little signs on gate and fence posts for example.
 These trails are often historic and have been used by hikers and runners for many years.
 Here on the Mendip Hills, we have the Butcombe Trail, the West Mendip Way, the Limestone Link, the Mendip Ring and more.
 Some of these trails are as much as 100 miles long and cover at least one or more counties.
 The trails are clearly marked and used by many with regular sign posts to denote where the trail leads and you can often find them on OS maps etc.

 Unlike trail running, and particularly in a race, a fell route is unmarked and self-navigated.
 Generally during a fell race, you are required to run between checkpoints using the easiest, shortest, or most obvious route.
+There’s a lot more elevation too over a shorter distance.

 A trail means you don’t deviate from the path, whereas, a fell means as long as you get from A to B, it doesn’t really matter how you get there.
 GPX watches are frequently used in trail races, with organisers often providing a route for runners to upload onto their watches in advance.
 These type of devices are usually banned from fell races, with runners only permitted to use a map and compass and any local knowledge they may have to complete the course.

-The term fell actually refers to high moorland or a mountain in the Lake District for example.
 Interesting fact – The sport of fell running actually emerged from shepherds and guides racing alongside other sports like wrestling at annual games events held in Lakeland towns and villages.

 Which is Tougher?

 Of the two, fell running could be considered tougher as you are often taken off the beaten track on unmarked trails.
 You can end up running over hills, through boggy terrain and scrambling over scree.
+I certainly find that I need to have my wits about me on rugged paths and descents.
+Get a mist up on top of a fell and you are going to find it tricky to navigate if you aren’t experienced.
+This is why there is so much emphasis on having the right kit.
+You need to be prepared for all eventualities.

 However, trail running can also be just as tough, particularly if you take part in one of the many ultra events now available, running 50 miles is hard, irrespective of the terrain.
 However, the marked trails can make this easier and place less emphasis on navigation skills.